Biohazardyee/courses/Year 2/Computer Science/Data Structures and Algorithms/algorithms.md

 BFS algorithm traverses a graph in a breadth ward motion.
 It uses a queue to remember the next vertex to start a search, when a dead end occurs in any iteration.

 It starts at a root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.

+## Dijkstra Algorithm

+- Dijkstra's algorithm is an algorithm for finding the shortest path between nodes in a weighted graph, which may represent, for example, a road network.

+- It was conceived by computer scientist Edsger Dijkstra in 1956 and published in 1959.

+## A* algorithm

+- Can be seen as an extension of Dijkstra's algorithm.
+A* achieves better performance by using heuristics to guide its search.
+- Peter Hart, Nils Nilsson and Bertram Raphael of Stanford Research Institute (now SRI International) first published the algorithm in 1968.